Skip to Main Content

 What rotoscoping software do you use?

+Here is the breakdown.
 We primarily use Silhouette, Nuke, and Mocha Pro for rotoscoping work.
-Each tool has strengths for different scenarios - Silhouette for detailed shape work, Nuke for integration with compositing, and Mocha for planar tracking-assisted roto.
+Each tool has strengths for different scenarios - Silhouette for detailed shape work, Nuke for integration with compositing, and Mocha for planar tracking-helped roto.
 We select the best tool for each shot.

 How do you handle motion blur in roto?

-Motion blur requires careful attention to maintain natural-looking edges.
+Here is what that looks like on the ground.
+Motion blur needs careful attention to keep natural-looking edges.
 We match blur direction and intensity to the source footage, using specialized edge treatments and multi-frame techniques.
 The goal is seamless integration where the roto edges are invisible in the final composite.

 Can you work with difficult elements like hair?

+Here is how the picture comes together.
 Yes, we specialize in challenging roto including fine hair, fur, and semi-transparent elements.
-We use techniques including core mattes with soft edges, multi-channel keying assistance, and detailed hand work to achieve clean results that preserve natural edge detail.
+We use techniques including core mattes with soft edges, multi-channel keying help, and detailed hand work to achieve clean results that preserve natural edge detail.

 What's your typical turnaround for roto work?

 Turnaround depends on shot complexity and volume.
-Simple roto might be completed in hours per shot, while complex character work with hair and motion blur requires more time.
-We provide detailed estimates based on shot breakdowns and can scale our team to meet deadlines.
+Simple roto might be completed in hours per shot, while complex character work with hair and motion blur needs more time.
+We give detailed estimates based on shot breakdowns and can scale our team to meet deadlines.

 Productions in Canada that need this often pair it with Visual Effects Compositing, CGI & 3D Animation Services, and Motion Graphics Services for full coverage.
 Most projects also draw on Virtual Reality Filming and Digital Cinema Package (DCP).